Tetrahedron: Irregular tetrahedra

-Kepler discovered the relationship between the cube, regular tetrahedron and trirectangular tetrahedron.

 Disphenoid

 A disphenoid is a tetrahedron with four congruent triangles as faces; the triangles necessarily have all angles acute.
 The regular tetrahedron is a special case of a disphenoid.
 Other names for the same shape include bisphenoid, isosceles tetrahedron and equifacial tetrahedron.

 Orthoschemes

 A 3-orthoscheme is a tetrahedron where all four faces are right triangles.
+A 3-orthoscheme is not a disphenoid, because its opposite edges are not of equal length.
+It is not possible to construct a disphenoid with right triangle or obtuse triangle faces.

 An orthoscheme is an irregular simplex that is the convex hull of a tree in which all edges are mutually perpendicular.
 In a 3-dimensional orthoscheme, the tree consists of three perpendicular edges connecting all four vertices in a linear path that makes two right-angled turns.
 The 3-orthoscheme is a tetrahedron having two right angles at each of two vertices, so another name for it is birectangular tetrahedron.
 It is also called a quadrirectangular tetrahedron because it contains four right angles.